QualyaIO/obtuse.DSP/README.md

 Here expects `vultc -ccode voice.vult reverb.vult -real fixed -o engine ` (won't bother fixing progmem issues right now).
 Note: `-mac` option at times when tables are used.

-Tested with vult from comit `8167652f1fbc475f18cb5fecc2f8276e51a70238`.
+Tested with vult from commit `8167652f1fbc475f18cb5fecc2f8276e51a70238`.
 Note that vultin.h from vult was adapted to speed-up computation with fixed float (`fix_mul`).

 In case arduino template is used: `sed -i 's/pgm_read_word/pgm_read_dword/g' engine.*` (or whatever files using progmem)